Ontario Parliament Network

 The Ontario Parliament Network (stylized ONT.PARL since 2018) is a television channel in the Canadian province of Ontario, established in 1986 to broadcast the parliamentary proceedings of the Legislative Assembly of Ontario.
 It is available on all cable television providers in Ontario, as well as by webcast.

 When the legislature is not sitting, the network broadcasts committee hearings which take place in the Amethyst Room.
 Each Sunday, a compilation series called Sunday Encore rebroadcasts the highlights from the previous week.
 Closed captioning is also provided.
 The Ontario Parliament Network's coverage of Question Period is also aired from 3:00-4:00am the following morning on TVOntario stations.

 When meetings are adjourned and there are no sittings, the channel plays music in full-length albums and shows pictures in and around the building with scheduled sittings and events.
 This music includes jazz musicians like Oscar Peterson, Moe Koffman, Ed Bickert, Lorne Lofsky and Jim Galloway, and there are also classical, Latin, flamenco and British-style brass band albums.
 The classical performers include guitarists Liona Boyd and Norbert Kraft, cellist Ofra Harnoy, and trumpeter Johnny Cowell.
 Orchestras are the Toronto Symphony Orchestra, Toronto Chamber Orchestra, and CBC Vancouver Orchestra and the brass band is the Hannaford Street Silver Band.
 Around Christmas time, the selection changes to Christmas-themed albums by the same people and shows pictures inside the building all decorated with Christmas garments and tree.
 New albums from 2021 include jazz music performed by the University of Toronto 12tet and classical music performed by Gryphon Trio and guitarist Jeffrey McFadden.
 The songs and names of albums are displayed when they start playing.
 More jazz albums and classical guitar albums have been added as of 2025.
+Irish fiddle music performed by the folk music group Leahy minus the vocal tracks was added in 2026.